 Using recreational drugs and drinking too much alcohol are the most common lifestyle choices which lead to PE – however both these things can also cause erectile dysfunction and delayed ejaculation as well.

-The good news is that most of the factors listed above can be effectively managed using the correct treatments.
+There might not be a miracle cure for premature ejaculation, but the good news is that most of the factors listed above can be effectively managed using the correct treatments.

 Psychological causes such as depression, anxiety, stress, trauma and emotional issues in a relationship are best tackled through counselling and – when appropriate – medication such as SSRIs.